 Cast iron cookware has been around for many years, and while it might seem like an old technology, it’s still one of the best types of cookware you can own today.
-The main draw of cast iron cookware is its ability to withstand high heat and distribute that heat evenly throughout the pan, making it ideal for searing meats or caramelizing vegetables.
-And if you take proper care of your cast iron cookware, it can last for decades and allow you to use a combi oven while preparing buffet for guests.
+The main draw of cast iron cookware is its ability to withstand high heat and distribute it evenly throughout the pan, making it ideal for searing meats or caramelizing vegetables.
+And if you take proper care of your cast iron cookware, it can last for decades and allow you to use a combi oven while preparing a buffet for guests.

 Avoiding Thermal Shock